maximebochon/tips/git.md

 &nbsp;

-Display the list of all users in current branch:
+Display the list of all users:

 ```sh
 git shortlog --summary --numbered --email